at-cg/minichain/data/v1.3/README.md

 - Using the information from true haplotype paths and chained haplotype paths, we calculate both the Pearson correlation coefficient and F1-scores.

 **Step 5:** Result Visualization
-- The generated plots are saved in a folder labeled "align_x," where 'x' represents the substitution rate.
+- The generated plots will be saved in a folder labeled "align_x," where 'x' represents the substitution rate.

 To reproduce the results, execute the following commands: